HappyTanuki/FileEncrypt/tests/test_vector/drbgtestvectors/drbgvectors_pr_true/Readme.txt

 file.
 All values in this zip file are for Prediction Resistance ENABLED, and the DRBG returned bits are four (4) output blocks long.

-The files contain sample files for all supported SHA, HMAC, AES, TDES, Elliptic Curves for each mechanism, including SHA-512/224 and SHA-512/256 as defined in FIPS 180-4.
+The files contain sample files for all supported SHA, HMAC<HashDigestLen>, AES, TDES, Elliptic Curves for each mechanism, including SHA-512/224 and SHA-512/256 as defined in FIPS 180-4.